thesyntaxslinger/syntaxslinger.com/docs/docs/software/gitea.md

 # Gitea - The self-hosted GitHub

 I use Gitea for all my code repositories.
-I love it because I can have personal repos that aren't hosted on someone elses computer.
+I love it because I can have personal repos that aren't hosted on someone else's computer.

-I also mirror some of my repositories to GitHub for public viewing as well.
+Furthermore, I also mirror some of my repositories to GitHub for public viewing as well.

 ## Installation